 Dancing can be a powerful form of expression, or just a way to let loose when nobody’s watching.
 However, Final Fantasy XIV’s Dancer is rather different: this new Shadowbringers job is all about dishing out damage from afar and cheering on your allies with some inspiring moves.

-The new FFXIV job was announced at Tokyo Fan Fest 2019, where we were lucky enough to get a closer look at more of the new features and content coming when the FFXIV: Shadowbringers release date arrives.
-The Dancer will be the second new FFXIV job to come with Shadowbringers, following the already-revealed FFXIV Gunbreaker job.
+The new FFXIV job was announced at Tokyo Fan Fest 2019, where we were lucky enough to get a closer look at more of the new features and content coming with FFXIV: Shadowbringers release date.
+The Dancer is the second new FFXIV job to come with Shadowbringers, following the already-revealed FFXIV Gunbreaker job.
 Dancer will fulfil the Ranged DPS role, though it also offers some support skills.
 It will dual-wield two chakrams as its weapon of choice and it will most likely share ‘aiming’ gear alongside the Bard and Machinist jobs.

-Now, though, it’s time to hit the dancefloor and round up everything you need to know about the upcoming Dancer job in Final Fantasy XIV.
+Now, once you’ve flicked through the Final Fantasy XIV Shadowbringers patch notes, it’s time to hit the dancefloor and round up everything you need to know about the Dancer job in Final Fantasy XIV.
 Based on what’s been announced so far, we have an overview of the new job’s abilities, a guide on how the Dancer job fits in the Final Fantasy canon.
 Let’s boogie!

 How to unlock the Dancer job in Final Fantasy XIV

-Following FFXIV Fan Fest in Tokyo, we now know that you will be able to acquire the Dancer job by visiting a trainer in the starting city of Limsa Lominsa.
+You will be able to acquire the Dancer job by visiting a trainer in the Limsa Lominsa Lower Docks.
 You’ll need to have at least one Disciple of War or Disciple of Magic job at level 60 in order to start the quest, however.

-It is not yet known which NPC will serve as your trainer throughout your job quests.
-Whoever this person turns out to be, they will offer you some initial guidance on how to play Dancer, provide you with a weapon, and give you a set of armour to get you throwing your first set of shapes.
+Your trainer will offer you some initial guidance on how to play Dancer, provide you with a weapon, and give you a set of armour to get you throwing your first set of shapes.
 Job quests will be available for the Dancer between the levels of 60 to 70, and then a final quest will unlock once you reach the new level cap of 80.

 FFXIV Dancer skills and abilities